majewsky/7s/README.md

 ## The slide deck file

-The slide deck is defined in a single file, which is a stream of Markdown documents separated by lines containing three dashes.
+The slide deck is defined in a single file, which is a stream of Markdown documents separated by lines containing exactly three dashes.
 The following is an example slide deck file with three slides:

 ```markdown
 # My first presentation